 | 4 | Choke → armbar → sweep | Chaining the three together off your partner's reactions |

 The reason this works is volume.
-A focused drilling round gives you dozens of clean repetitions you'd never accumulate in live rolling — the exact argument we make in Why Drilling Beats Rolling for Beginners.
+A focused drilling round gives you dozens of clean repetitions you'd never accumulate in live rolling.
+That's the exact argument we make in Why Drilling Beats Rolling for Beginners.

 Don't neglect the solo work